BilalSubhani/CourierSystem-DSA/README.md

 # Courier System

 The Courier System project is developed using C++ and implements various Data Structures and Algorithms (DSA) for managing courier operations.
-It includes functionalities such as tracking packages, managing sender and receiver details, and finding the shortest path between cities.
+It includes functionalities such as  managing sender and receiver details, and finding the shortest path between cities.

 ## Features